oliveroliverio/NL-Fil-StudyGuidesAudio/z-Prompts/_next.md

 This is great!
 But what about the issue of experimenting with various prompts?
 Note, how I have various prompts depending on the kind of audiobook I'd like to create, is there a way to add this into the n8n workflow whilst minimizing complexity?

+---
+Thanks for adding that feature.
+Another thing when implementing n8n.
+I do like the git versioning I'm currently doing.
+Is it possible to add this into the n8n workflow?
+For example, make an n8n change, commit the changes with a message, and so on?
+I also would like to add n8n artifacts to this project but in an organized fashion.
+Should I have a dedicated folder for all n8n related things like this: @n8n

+Feel free to modify or add to @Workflow_Automation_Strategy.md

 ## creating distilled content

 How do we move forward with this project?
 I renamed content directories to z-Content-Raw and z-Content-Distilled where raw content is original markdown files containing unstructured lessons, and z-Content-Distilled is where you (or another LLM) processes the raw-content and distills it into a structured format (in this case, transcriptions that will be sent to Elevenlabs for audio generation).
 I have example distilled content in... but this was for generating PDF study guides.
 The question is, how should this content be structured for audio generation?
 And what prompt should I give you (or another LLM) to generate this distilled content?